2010 Thai military crackdown: 10 April

 The crackdown against protesters on 10 April occurred along the middle stretch of Ratchadamnoen Avenue, from Phan Fa Lilat Bridge towards the Democracy Monument, along with the surrounding area.
-Military personnel dropped tear gas from helicopters and shot at protesters with live bullets.
+Military personnel dropped tear gas from helicopters and shot at protesters.
 The clashes led to 19 civilian deaths from the afternoon to late evening, mostly concentrated at Khok Wua Intersection and Dinso Road at the north side of the Democracy Monument.
 In the late evening, around 8:30 pm, a group of armed people dressed in black emerged at Khok Wua, attacking the soldiers with guns and explosives.
-Five soldiers died from an explosion during these clashes.
+Five soldiers were killed by an explosion during the clashes.

 As of 2020, the identity of these 'men in black' (ชายชุดดำ) remain unclear.
 The government stated that they were aligned with the protesters and often cited them later to justify its use of force.
 Later cases of violence during the subsequent crackdowns would often be attributed to "men in black", which came to be used interchangeably with "terrotist".

 Having failed to reclaim the area, the military withdrew from the area.
 One civilian, a zookeeper mistaken for a protester, was later shot at the nearby Dusit Zoo.
 Despite managing to hold the site, the protest leaders at Phan Fa subsequently decided to end the protest at the location on 14 April.
 The protesters then moved to join the main group, which had been occupying the shopping district around Ratchaprasong Intersection.